volatusveritas/projector/PDJ/PDJ#0.md

   to compare yourself to others, and the tipical result of that is sadness and amotivation.
-I shall write about these topics with increased depth in the future, but let it be concluded that the way tutorials and courses are teaching their pupils at cukrent times is a dangerous slope of poor-quality information and lack thereof towards sharp spikes of give-ups and "I don't need to learn that right now", where "right now" quite often ends up being "never.
+I shall write about these topics with increased depth in the future, but let it be concluded that the way tutorials and courses are teaching their pupils at current times is a dangerous slope of poor-quality information and lack thereof towards sharp spikes of give-ups and "I don't need to learn that right now", where "right now" quite often ends up being "never".

 Now that it's been somewhat tested and mathematical expressions seem to be correctly interpreted, it's a good time to actually start the hard work.
 A huge